#KimKardashian Wants #KanyeWest To Kick Out #Tyga In His Record Label After Split With #KylieJenner

 “Kim is pressuring her husband to move on from Tyga.
 Kim always had questions about Kylie’s relationship with Tyga and wishes Kanye would follow Kylie’s lead and separate ties with the struggling rapper.
 Kim feels like Kanye has enough stress in his life and managing her sister’s ex is something Kanye doesn’t need in his life.”

 Sources revealed that Kanye is most likely to follow Kim’s request, and his “loyalty is going to be with Kylie and the family over Tyga.”
-There were also claims that if Kylie aks her brother-in-law to drop her ex, he’d do so without thinking twice.
+There were also claims that if Kylie asked her brother-in-law to drop her ex, he would do so without thinking twice.

 “If Kylie wanted to be petty, she could probably get Kanye to drop Tyga from his label.
 I’m not saying she’s going to do that, I don’t think she’s that bitter.
 But if it came down to it and that’s what the family wanted, I’m sure Kanye wouldn’t even question it.”